kyma-project/kyma/docs/security/05-05-production-profile.md

    - the registered client data is saved in an in-cluster database.
    - A job that reads the generated database credentials and saves them to the configuration of Hydra runs before the installation and update.
    - Default resource quotas are used.

+This configuration is not considered production-ready.
+To use the Kyma OAuth2 server in a production environment, configure Hydra to use the production profile.

 ### Persistence modes for the default profile